exafmm/exafmm-t/paper.md

 whose predecessor, `BEM++` [@smigajSolvingBoundaryIntegral2015], has enabled many acoustic and electromagnetic applications.
 In BEM applications, computations are dominated by the dense matrix-vector multiplication (mat-vec) in each iteration.
 `exafmm-t` reduces both time and memory cost of mat-vec to a linear complexity, thus makes `Bempp-cl` feasible to solve large-scale problems.
-In an upcoming paper, we demonstrate the capabilities and performance of Bempp-Exafmm on biomolecular electrostatics simulations, including solving problems at the scale of a virus.
+In an upcoming paper, we demonstrate the capabilities and performance of Bempp-Exafmm on biomolecular electrostatics simulations, including solving problems at the scale of a virus [@wangETal2021].
+The showcase calculation in that paper (submitted) obtains the surface electrostatic potential of a Zika virus, modeled with 1.6 million atoms, 10 million boundary elements (30M points), at a runtime of 1.5 hours on 1 CPU node.

 # Acknowledgements

 This software builds on efforts over more than a decade.
-It directly received support from NSF Grants CCF 1747669, and NSF CAREER OAC 1149784 to LB.
+It directly received support from grants to LAB in both the UK and the US, including EPSRC Grant EP/E033083/1, and NSF Grants OCI-0946441, NSF CAREER OAC-1149784, and CCF-1747669.
+Other support includes faculty start-up funds at Boston University and George Washington University, and NVIDIA via hardware donations.

 # References